Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 * To compress the stack, use a torque screw driver.
 All eight threaded rod must be bolted in a star pattern with multiple increments in the torque.
 The final value of the torque is 75 **(units???)**.
 * A set of [3D printed screwdriver wrench] (link!!) were used for this project.
 This worked well, but I would recommand to buy this tool for a better repeatabilty.
 * About half-way through the compression, when the risk of movements between the cells is low, remove the positioning rods.
-* For the O-rings, Swagelok fitting (with a rubber gasket) and endplate gasket, a bit of silicone grease can be added to help the the gasket to create a good seal. **Note that this must NOT be done on the main gasket, or any component in contact with the membranes, becaus it can damage them.**
+* For the O-rings, Swagelok fitting (with a rubber gasket) and endplate gasket, a bit of silicone grease can be added to help the the gasket to create a good seal. **Note that this must NOT be done on the main gasket, or any component in contact with the membranes, because it can damage them.**
 * The maximum recommended number of cells per stack is ~20.

 ## Positioning rods